oodx/room/docs/ref/workshops/workshop_mud_mini_game.md

 - Action list is linear and assumes a small number of actions; needs pagination or help text for expansion.
 - Unit tests and scripted driver coverage are missing — add once mechanics stabilize.
 - Workshop doc requires hands-on exercises and troubleshooting before it can graduate from prototype.
+- Lifecycle upgrade pending — wire in a `FocusController` so cursor visibility and focus hints follow the runtime signals instead of local flags.

 ## Next Steps